electraone/datafiles/manual/src/developers/luaext.md

 ### Executing a Lua command
-A call to run an arbitrary Lua command.
+A call to run an arbitrary Lua commands.
 This can be seen as an API endpoint for managing Electra One preset from external devices and applications.

 #### SysEx Request